Free annual health checks

-NHS Go is a confidential health advice and information service for 16-25 year olds.
+Confidential health advice and information service for 16-25 year olds

 Have your say on health matters

 Young people have rights when making decisions and choices about their healthcare.
 This video from the GET Your Rights website tells you more.

 The Get Your Rights website contains accessible information, leafets and videos about the following subjects:

 - Being treated well.